For delicious recipes, cooking videos, mouth-watering food photos, and updates about Chantha’s forthcoming memoir, see slownoodles.com.

-That night, I proposed that we weave a thread of those remembered meals through her memoir.
-She agreed.
+I proposed that we weave a thread of those remembered meals through her memoir.
+She agreed enthusiastically.
 I went home and got back to work.

 I transcribed interviews and wrote drafts, and we continued to correspond.
 Her daughter Clara came to the US to attend college nearby (and wrote this gorgeous, award-winning essay for the Scene about her hopes for SWDC).
 Clara spent many nights with us in Nashville, cooking her mother’s (and grandmother’s) recipes and teaching me to assemble a legit spring roll.

 Chantha visited us, too, and we hosted scores of dinner parties and pop-up scarf sales at our house.
 I made another trip to Cambodia, studied, read, and explored.
 Along the way, Chantha was my cultural translator.
 I learned how to figure out which vendors’ morning glories may give you cholera (because they are grown in sewage ponds).
 I learned that some Buddhist monks drive luxury cars.
 And I learned why village girls think that running away to be a garment factory drudge or a “bar girl” sounds like a big adventure that surely won’t end badly, not for them.